Every Friday! Moving to 4:00 pm for November – January

 Where: NW 65th St & 15th Ave NW, Seattle, WA

 PLEASE WEAR MASKS & FOLLOW SOCIAL DISTANCING GUIDELINES.
-We can spread out south of 65th on 15th for space.
+We can spread out from 65th and 15th for space.
 Do NOT attend if you are sick, exhibiting symptoms, or if you believe you have come into contact with someone who had COVID-19.

-This event is being organized to give Ballard neighbors an opportunity to come together and express our solidarity with the Black Lives Matter movement.
+This event is organized to give Ballard neighbors an opportunity to come together and express our solidarity with the Black Lives Matter movement.
 It is not intended to compete with other actions and protests around Seattle.
 But it will provide an opportunity for those who may be unable to participate in those actions to make their voices heard… and to begin organizing further solidarity actions in our neighborhood.
 If you cannot join us in person, make noise and let people know you care from home!
-Lots of neighborhoods have been joining together and showing appreciation for the people laying their lives on the line.
-Go to your front porch, window, or roof top and make noise by banging pots or pans together or with an instrument at 5 pm on Friday to let people know #BlackLivesMatter!

 Can’t Make the Protests?
 Want to Help More?